Analysis | All of this to keep Trump from getting upset

 Trump has consistently lied and misled and deflected about the election results not because they threaten his power but because they threaten his esteem.
 You don’t claim that California had millions of illegal votes in 2016 while you’re sitting in the Oval Office because you’re worried about power.
 You do it because you’ve built a brand on success and you consider that brand to be the most valuable thing about you.

 That’s the outlined image on the white paper, the thing you can see clearly without any other detail available.
-It’s the thing around which everything else is centered, Trump’s claims about the election and the fury of those supporters who believed him and his unhinged scramble to use whatever he could in the U.S. government to keep the reality at bay.
+It’s the thing around which everything else is centered — Trump’s claims about the election and the fury of those supporters who believed him and his unhinged scramble to use whatever he could in the U.S. government to keep the reality at bay.
 It’s what pushed away once-loyal allies such as Attorney General William P. Barr and left him with cronies more interested in the little scraps of power and attention that Trump was shedding than in what actually happened.
 It’s why he welcomed back his former adviser Stephen K. Bannon, someone once pushed away with the pejorative nickname “Sloppy Steve” but who now was willing to help Trump rail against the world.

 He’s still doing it.
 He’s still holding rallies and saying false things about the election and feeling the warmth of the applause of his fans.
 He’s still giving interviews to thoroughly uncritical media outlets in which he tells everyone that, no, he didn’t lose, it was all fraud and the proof is always just a few weeks away.
 He’s still out there reinforcing this idea that he’ll become president again somehow, with people who are not savvy enough to understand that he’s being dishonest about election fraud being similarly incapable of understanding that this simply can’t happen.
 He’s helped build this whole world centered on rejecting a central tenet of democracy, a rejection that other people find useful for other purposes: raising money, say, or hurting their political opponents.

 All because he’s mad he lost.
 As everyone who’s being honest about things recognizes.
-In “I Alone Can Fix It,” the recent book from The Post’s Philip Rucker and Carol Leonnig, Sen. Mitt Romney (R-Utah) recognized the impulse driving Trump’s effort to undercut the election results.
+In “I Alone Can Fix It,” the recent book from The Post’s Philip Rucker and Carol D. Leonnig, Sen. Mitt Romney (R-Utah) recognized the impulse driving Trump’s effort to undercut the election results.

-“When I heard him say, if I lose to Joe Biden, the worst candidate in the history of the earth, it will be because the election is ‘rigged,’ I just presumed that’s in the category of something he’s going to say to himself and a few other people will believe him,” Romney said last September, “and he’ll therefore be comfortable at Mar-a Lago with himself and with his ego in the event he loses.”
+“When I heard him say, ‘If I lose to Joe Biden, the worst candidate in the history of the earth, it will be because the election is “rigged,” ’ I just presumed that’s in the category of something he’s going to say to himself and a few other people will believe him,” Romney said last September, “and he’ll therefore be comfortable at Mar-a Lago with himself and with his ego in the event he loses.”

 If only.